-With the World Cup upon us, our thoughts turn to Russia.
-So, we’ve come up with a list of 10 things you might not know about Russia which we’re sure you’ll find fascinating.
+We’ve come up with a list of 10 things you might not know about Russia, which we think you’ll find fascinating.

 If knowing useless facts – like where the largest McDonald’s is – is what makes you tick, read on.
 With these weird and wonderful Russia facts, you’ll be winning your local pub quiz in no time.